dannyniu/SafeTypes2/docs/prog-manual.md

 the function is implemented in terms of `s2listShift`, and is inefficient and redundant.

+The `s2list_get` function gets the object at the current cursor position.
+The reference and kept counts're not changed.

 `s2list_seek` alters the current cursor position:
 - when `whence` is `S2_LIST_SEEK_SET`, it's set to 0+offset,
 - when `whence` is `S2_LIST_SEEK_END`, it's set to [length]+offset,